 The unadulterated reality is that the death of Meredith does not include Amanda, Raffaele or Patrick.
 They are innocent bystanders.

-The creation of Public Minister Giuliano Mignini’s vainglorious sexual fantasy derailed any chance for a competent investigation.
+The creation of Public Prosecutor Giuliano Mignini’s vainglorious sexual fantasy derailed any chance for a competent investigation.
 His actions and his perverted illusion resulted in the arrest of innocent students and an innocent business owner before a single piece of forensic evidence had been processed.

 He influenced proceedings to repeatedly deny access to key pieces of evidence to the Defense.

-That act alone should raise huge red flags to anyone who wants really wants justice.
+That act alone should raise huge red flags to anyone who really wants justice.
 Although it is their LEGAL RIGHT, the Defense has never had access to the infamous Pillowcase and the Hard Drives and one wonders, if they still exist, what information they would reveal.
 In fact the Defense was illegally blocked from an independent investigation of all of the evidence, as is their right.